 We must adhere to national planning policy and conform to the strategic policies of the East Devon Local Plan.
-Beyond that, we are free to set the neighbourhood planning policies that we feel are necessary.
-The policies in the submission version of the Neighbourhood Plan are those that the community feels are necessary to inform development decisions in the best interests of the parish of Rockbeare, its community and its sustainable development.
+Beyond that, we were free to set the neighbourhood planning policies that we feel are necessary.
+The policies in the Neighbourhood Plan are those that the community feels are necessary to inform development decisions in the best interests of the parish of Rockbeare, its community and its sustainable development.